OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

 of partitions to boot and available from "Boot partition" menu in QSINIT.
    This menu will also be selected as default if no "[kernel]" available.

-   OS2LDR.INI can be shared with OS/4 loader, but the last one ignores unknown sections, so this is not a problem.
+   OS2LDR.INI can be shared with OS/4 loader, but, fortunately, it ignores unknown sections, so this is not an issue.

    Partition indexes for "[partition]" can be queried by pressing F7 in menu.
    Boot sector file can be specified by direct QSINIT path or will be searched